ojilenoah/portfolio/replit.md

   * Updated ProfileCard to show placeholder when no database images are available
   * Updated DownloadCVButton to hide completely when no database CV URL is available
   * Cleaned public directory completely - app now fully serverless with no static dependencies
+- July 24, 2025.
+Successfully migrated from Replit Agent to standard Replit environment
+  * Completed seamless migration with all dependencies intact
+  * Enhanced Others section with center-justified layout for improved visual balance
+  * Added 9:16 aspect ratio banner images to Others cards similar to project cards
+  * Cards now display link preview images as banners with proper aspect ratios
+  * Improved responsive design with horizontal scrolling when screen width is exhausted
+  * Fixed TypeScript errors in LinkPreview utility for better type safety
 ```

 ## User Preferences